 Symposium / 05/13/2019 - 05/16/2019

-11th Heat Flow Calorimetry Symposium on Energetic Materials
+11th International Heat Flow Calorimetry Symposium on Energetic Materials

-The next Heat Flow Calorimetry Symposium on Energetic Materials (HFCS-EM) will take place in May 2019.
+The next International Heat Flow Calorimetry Symposium on Energetic Materials (HFCS-EM) will take place in May 2019.
 This will be the 11th symposium in a series that started more than 20 years ago in 1997.
-The venue will again be the Fraunhofer Institute for Chemical Technology (Fraunhofer ICT), which successfully hosted the HFCS-EM in 2008.
+The venue will again be the Fraunhofer Institute for Chemical Technology ICT, which successfully hosted the HFCS-EM in 2008.

 Please examine the list of topics.
-Any application and interpretation related to heat flow is welcome.
+Feel not be excluded with your aspects using heat flow techniques, any application and interpretation related to heat flow is welcome.

 Most presentations at HFCS-EM are given orally.
 However, poster presentations will also be arranged.
 When providing your abstract, please indicate your preference for an oral or a poster presentation.